Here is who spies on your smartphone, thanks to your smart car

 Same old, same (depressingly) old.
 Just with more names.

-Exactly eight months ago, I poointed ouot that, with the right “partners” “Smart” cars can spy on your smartphone.
-Today, The Markup reports much more of the same, that is much more evidence that “a firehose of sensitive data from your vehicle is flowing to a group of companies you’ve probably never heard of.”
+About eight months ago, I pointed out that, with the right “partners” “Smart” cars can spy on your smartphone.
+Last week, The Markup reports much more of the same, that is much more evidence that “a firehose of sensitive data from your vehicle is flowing to a group of companies you’ve probably never heard of."

 That article seems the next chapter of the one I commented last year, and in more than a sense is just that: